Researcher | Writer | Instructional Designer | Writing Instructor

-I am a doctoral candidate and graduate teaching assistant in the Writing & Rhetoric PhD Program at George Mason University.
-I research topics related to military service members and veterans, digital rhetoric, and theories of networks, participation, and identity.
-My dissertation explores what it means to be an active-duty Marine in the age of social media: to better understand how service members negotiate their personal-professional identities and build networks in social media, and how this impacts their time in service.
-I was awarded George Mason University's Dissertation Completion Grant ($10,000) for Spring 2019, and will defend my dissertation and graduate in Summer 2020.
+I am a recent graduate of the Writing & Rhetoric PhD Program at George Mason University, and I publish and present original research related to military service members and veterans, digital rhetoric, and theories of networks, participation & identity.
+Forthcoming publications from my dissertation explore what it means to be an active-duty Marine in the age of social media: to better understand how service members negotiate their dual personal-professional identities and build support networks on social media, and how these experiences impact their military service as well as their transition back into civilian society.

-Since entering the professional field in 2002, most of my career has been spent in writing, editing, teaching, and researching roles.
-I possess nine years of experience teaching undergraduate writing courses in online, hybrid, and traditional classroom environments.
-Currently, I teach professional and technical writing for George Mason University.
-My recent publications include "Closed, Secret, and Military-Connected: forthcoming
+Since entering the professional field in 2002, I have focused my career in teaching, researching, writing, and editing roles.
+I have over a decade of experience teaching writing courses for adult learners in online, hybrid, and face-to-face instructional environments.
+Currently, I teach synchronous online writing courses at American University.

-Specialties: Qualitative & mixed methods research; Professional writing; Curriculum design and editing; Writing instruction
+Specialties: Qualitative research; Professional & academic writing; Curriculum design and editing; Writing instruction